TEXT-S&P summary: Airport Authority Hong Kong

 Rationale

-The rating on Airport Authority Hong Kong (AAHK) reflects, in our view, the “almost certain” likelihood that the government of the Hong Kong Special Administrative Region (HKSAR: AAA/Stable/A-1+; cnAAA/cnA-1+) would provide timely and sufficient extraordinary support to AAHK in the event of financial distress.
-As a result, the corporate long-term credit rating on AAHK is equalized with the sovereign long-term rating on HKSAR.
+The rating on Airport Authority Hong Kong (AAHK) reflects the “almost certain” likelihood that the government of Hong Kong (Special Administrative Region) (HKSAR: AAA/Stable/A-1+; cnAAA/cnA-1+) would provide timely and sufficient extraordinary support to AAHK in the event of financial distress.
+As a result, the long-term credit rating on AAHK is equalized with the long-term rating on HKSAR.
+AAHK owns and operates Hong Kong’s only airport, which is also a major international aviation hub.